zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver11.md

    6. Name server IP address ("Returns Unknown Option Code")

-2. Create a [EDNS Query] with query type SOA, *Child Zone* as query name and with no EDNS options of flags ("SOA Query").
+2. Create a [EDNS Query] with query type SOA, *Child Zone* as query name and with no EDNS options or flags ("SOA Query").

 3. Create a [EDNS Query] with query type SOA, *Child Zone* as query name and with EDNS OPTION-CODE set to anything other than what is already assigned in